 In fashion and apparel, as well as in upholstery and furniture, a new design is subject to many changes while in developing stage, and these changes are generated by many contributors.

 Tracing back these changes, who did it and why, and having the possibility to roll back the product design to a point and have a different approach is an important feature which today is solved by general purpose tools and methods, usually by storing versions of files at different moments.
 This method is not efficient and does not meet the minimal ergonomics requests to be properly used in these industries.

 Gemini CAD Systems introduces Model History and Restore Points system in the Gemini Pattern Designer X19 package.
 The declared purpose of this feature is to enable traceability and possibility to roll back the model to any significant point in its developing history, as well as to manage different branches of the same design, including differentiated access rights for different users on these branches, all within one single model file.

-The system is based on powerful encryption and compressing algorithms and also on the user identification tools provided by myCAD.cloud platform.
+The system is based on powerful encryption and compressing algorithms and also on the user identification tools provided by MyCAD platform.

 How it Works?